 Types of Fellowships

 There are numerous merit-based Graduate School and departmental fellowships that are awarded to graduate students, including fellowships designed to enhance diversity on campus.
-Except for the Dickie Fellowship and the Mellon-Wisconsin Summer Fellowships (see below), fellowship awards for incoming students are made by the particular graduate program(s) to which students are applying.
+Nominations and/or selection of most fellowship awards for incoming students are made by the particular graduate program(s) to which students are applying.
 To inquire about eligibility and application procedures, you must contact your graduate program.

 The Dickie Fellowship competition is administered by the Graduate School and supports graduate students who were residents of Sauk County at the time of matriculation at UW-Madison and are enrolled in science, math, or engineering graduate programs.
 This fellowship also gives preference to returning adult students.
 This is either a 9-month or 12- month fellowship.
 Students can apply directly for this fellowship by going to Scholarships@UW-Madison.
 Competition will open in early February 2018.

 The Mellon-Wisconsin Summer Fellowship competition is administered by the Graduate School and supports dissertators in the College of Letters and Science conducting research in the humanities or humanistic social sciences.
 Students apply directly to the Graduate School for these fellowships.
 The competition will open January 24, 2018 and close February 21st, noon CST.
 The fellowship recipients will be announced the week of March 19th.
 Please go to: Scholarships@UW-Madison to access the application on or after January 24th.

 You are encouraged to identify and apply for fellowships from federal agencies, professional organizations, and private foundations.
 Please be aware that each particular fellowship will have its own unique set of benefits and responsibilities.
 You should make sure you understand the terms and conditions of any fellowship/scholarship for which you are applying: award/stipend amount, tuition coverage (if any), other supplemental funds (e.g., travel funds, research funds, conference presentation funds).
 Follow these links for more information.